-FAQsA Brief History of Spincycle Yarns
+A Brief History of Spincycle Yarns

-We began as a handspinnery back in 2004, the two of us kettle dyeing and spinning all of our yarn in small batches and selling at our local farmers’ market.
-When, in 2012, a little fiber mill opened its doors just south of our Bellingham, Washington, studio and dye house, we partnered with them to begin production of a millspun yarn that would maintain the look of our handspun yarn but which could be produced at a much faster pace.
+We are Kate and Rachel, and we began as a handspinnery back in 2004, the two of us kettle dyeing and spinning all of our yarn in small batches and selling at our local farmers’ market.
+When, in 2012, a little fiber mill opened its doors just south of our Bellingham studio and dye house, we partnered with them to begin production of a mill spun yarn that would maintain the look of our handspun, but which could be produced at a much faster pace.

 Where is your wool from?